wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 * Trail: <a target="_blank" href="https://trailhead.salesforce.com/trail/innovation_salesforce_way">Innovation the Salesforce Way</a> [4 hrs 20 mins]

+<a name="Permissions"></a>

+## Permissions by Role

+The 6 standard profiles of permissions:

+* Administrator
+* Solution Manager
+* Read Only
+* Standard User
+* Marketing User
+* Contract Manager

+Up to 1000 Permission sets per org can be setup to grant additional permissions without changing user profiles.

+<a name="Personas"></a>

 ## User Personas

 <a target="_blank" href="https://trailhead.salesforce.com/modules/ux-personas-for-salesforce">Trailhead module: UX Personas for Salesforce</a> [1 hr 10 min]